RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

     url: /
   - name: Consoles
     url: /
-  - name: Super Nintendo/Famicom (SNES)
+  - name: Super Nintendo/Famicom (SNES) Reverse Engineering
     url: #
+redirect_from:
+  - /supernintendo
 ---
 # Introduction
-Interested in learning more about the the SNES?
-Excellent!
-This section will guide you through the basics, starting from basic assembly language all the way to an introduction to reverse engineering your first game!
+Welcome to our page dedicated to Super Nintendo reverse engineering!
+The Super Nintendo Entertainment System, or SNES, was a popular gaming console released by Nintendo in 1990.
+If you're interested in learning more about the technical aspects of this console and how it works, you've come to the right place.

+On this page, we've compiled a list of links to other pages that cover various topics related to Super Nintendo reverse engineering.
+Whether you're interested in understanding the hardware architecture of the console, analyzing game code, or exploring the many mods and hacks that have been created by enthusiasts over the years, you'll find a wealth of resources and information on the pages we've linked to.

+So grab your SNES controller, and get ready to dive into the exciting world of Super Nintendo reverse engineering!

 ## State of SNES Emulation